HMS Leveret (1806): Service history

 Commander George Salt commissioned Leveret in February 1806.
-She sailed for the Mediterranean in April 1807 and was off Cadiz, Spain, in July 1806.
+She sailed for the Mediterranean in April 1807 and was off Cádiz, Spain, in July 1806.
 Later she sailed to the Baltic Sea.
 On 21 October 1806 she recaptured the brig Beaver, of Great Yarmouth.

 Later in October 1806, Commander Richard James Laurence O’Connor took command.
 (Note: His previous command was the hired armed ship Hannibal, which was wrecked in November 1804.)
 She was under his command when she was wrecked on the Galloper Rock near Great Yarmouth during a gale on 10 November 1807.
 She had been ordered to see Waldemaar, a captured Danish ship-of-the-line, safely into port.
 There were no deaths as the fishing smack Samuel came up and Leverets crew used her boats to transfer to the smack.

 A contemporary newspaper report has the gale forcing Leveret onto the "Long Sand", where she lost her rudder.
 With 7 ft of water in her hold, she was drifting towards the Galloper Rock.
 As the water level rose, the crew were ordered to abandon ship and took to the boats.
 A vessel from Ipswich then took them to Harwich.